kmcos/kmcos/doc/source/topic_guides/developers_guide.rst

 ``lattice.f90`` and ``proclist.f90``.
 Each of these source files defines a module of the same name.
 These modules are exposed to Python interface.

+It is important to know that some of the fortran code comes from the directory \kmcos\fortran_src\
+and some of the fortran code comes from the file
+\kmcos\io.py , so io.py should be checked
+as well, if needed, when looking for fortran source code.

 Files for the ``local_smart`` backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~